dhleong/rainboots/README.md

 ### Client Objects

 Before we talk about auth, let's learn about client objects.
 A client object is simply a clojure map wrapped in an [atom][3].
-There are a few "reserved" keywords (enumerated below) which you should not overwrite (rainboots won't stop you; do so at your own peril!), but otherwise feel free to store any transient data in the client object/atom.
+There are a few "reserved" keywords (enumerated below) which you should not overwrite (rainboots won't stop you; do so at your own peril!), and any keywords in the `rainboots.core` namespace should probably also be left alone, but otherwise feel free to store any transient data in the client object/atom.

 "Reserved" keywords:

 - `:stream` holds the connection object, used by `(send!)`
 - `:ch` holds your character data, once auth'd
 - `:input-stack` is used by the default command handler for command sets
-- `:term-types` is a set of strings reporeted by the client
+- `:term-types` is a set of strings reported by the client

 Other keywords: